-23. Solve those social problems which are the cause of conflicts: Conflicts that are fed and aggravated by the proliferation of SALW often have their roots in the underdevelopment of the regions concerned, poor governance, the malfunctioning of the judicial and security apparatus, corruption, and inter-ethnic and inter-religious conflicts.
-By adopting the measures required to resolve these social problems and by encouraging their governments to work similarly on such issues, parliamentarians can play a direct role in reducing demand for SALW.

-24. As the fight against the proliferation of SALW goes beyond arms control in the strictest sense, parliamentarians must also be prepared to take legislative measures to promote government action to help realize the United Nations Millennium Development Goals, to reduce poverty, social exclusion and racism, and to help with the training and education of children and teenagers and assist in the fight against terrorism, organized crime and trafficking in human beings, drugs and raw materials.
+- 24. Conflicts that are fed and aggravated by the proliferation of SALW often have their roots in the underdevelopment of the regions concerned, poor governance, the malfunctioning of the judicial and security apparatus, corruption, and inter-ethnic and inter-religious conflicts.
+By adopting the measures required to resolve these social problems and by encouraging their governments to work similarly on such issues, parliamentarians can play a direct role in reducing demand for SALW. - 25.
+As the fight against the proliferation of SALW goes beyond arms control in the strictest sense, parliamentarians must also be prepared to take legislative measures to promote government action to help realize the United Nations Millennium Development Goals, to reduce poverty, social exclusion and racism, and to help with the training and education of children and teenagers and assist in the fight against terrorism, organized crime and trafficking in human beings, drugs and raw materials.